ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

   -
     ins: H. Bubert
     name: Henry Florenz Bubert
-    org: ssb:@p13zSAiOpguI9nsawkGijsnMfWmFd5rlUNpzekEE+vI=.ed25519
+    org: SSBC
     email: cryptix@riseup.net

 --- abstract

 This document defines a new binary format for append-only feeds as used by Secure-Scuttlebutt.
-That is, defining the bytes that are used for computing the cryptographic signatures and hashes that form a feed.
+That is, it defines the bytes that are used for computing the cryptographic signatures and hashes that make up a feed in this format.
 It strives to do two things: be easier to implement then the current scheme.
 Hence, it uses [CBOR](https://cbor.io) {{?RFC7049}} to encode the logical values that describe each entry.
 Secondly, it only reference content by hash on the feed entry to enable content deletion without breaking verification of the feed.